 When to Perform a Content Audit

-Before a site migration
+1.Before a site migration

 Conduct a full content inventory and audit before any website migration.
 The pre-migration inventory serves as a snapshot of URLs and content as they were before the migration, which helps to troubleshoot any post-migration traffic losses or other issues.
 The audit portion allows you to cut out or consolidate content before the migration, ensuring a better site at launch.

-After a site migration
+2.After a site migration

 Don’t forget the post-migration analysis.
 I’ve made the mistake of assuming developers had implemented everything correctly before, only to find out the migration was completely botched because none of the recommendations were followed.

 What if you could be spending 10 percent more on certain keywords for 50 percent more conversions?
 With that in mind, the best answer to the question below is “continually”.
 Short of continuous optimization, here are some trigger points for when you may want to conduct a full-scale PPC audit or paid advertising campaign review.

 When to Perform a PPC Audit

 Also, there are changes and features rolling out all the time.
 Regularly scheduled PPC audits are a way to step back, look at the account from a high level, dig down deeper, evaluate performance, discover trends and problems, and come up with plans of attack.

-When acquisition costs go up dramatically or conversion rates plummet
+1.When CPA costs go up dramatically or conversion rates drop

 A spike in CPA could mean all sorts of things.
 Quality scores could’ve gone down, or strong new bidders could have entered the marketplace.
 Depending on how you calculate an “acquisition”, it could mean there’s a roadblock in the conversion funnel on your site.

-After hiring a new PPC analyst or agency
+2.After hiring a new PPC analyst or agency

 As with any marketing channel, sometimes having a set of fresh eyes on the account can make all the difference.

-When important new ad features become available
+3.When important new ad features become available

 Not every update to AdWords necessitates a full-scale PPC audit, but features like structured snippet extensions, remarketing lists, and expanded text ads are all worth incorporating as soon as possible.
 Early adoption is a massive advantage when it comes to making your ads stand out in the search results.

-Analytics and Tracking
+Analytics and Tracking Audit

 The second type of analytics audit is about implementation.
 Is the code on all pages?
 Are things firing when they should?
 Is the data accurate?
 The recommendations below deal with the implementation side of reviewing analytics.

-How Often to Perform an Analytics Audit
+When to Perform an Analytics Audit

-After a new site launch or migration
+1.After a new site launch or migration

 The launching of a new website is a good time to double-check all goals to ensure everything is being tracked as planned.
-Things always fall through the cracks during site migrations, so it’s best to perform a post-migration audit to ensure tracking code is in place in all the right places.
+Things always fall through the cracks during site migrations, so it’s best to perform a post-migration audit to ensure the tracking code is in place in all the right places.

-When business objectives change
+2.When business objectives change

 If you’ve never tracked email acquisition and the new marketing strategy relies heavily on inbound marketing concepts like lead nurturing, it might be time to re-evaluate how this goal is being tracked.

-When new tracking solutions become available
+3.When new tracking solutions become available

 Google Tag Manager is a game-changer when it comes to analytics.
-So was Universal Analytics tracking code when GA first launched it.
+So was the Universal Analytics tracking code when GA first launched it.
 When something major changes with regard to your analytics tracking solution, it is time to have another look under the hood.
-Learn more about how to conduct an Analytics Audit.

-Conversion Optimization and User Experience
+Conversion Rate Optimization (CRO) and UX Audit

 Conversion rates and user experience are closely related.
 We don’t have a UX department at Inflow, per se, but our team of veteran conversion rate optimization advisors makes user experience recommendations every day.
 Learn more about our continuous-optimization services here.